siberoloji/siberoloji.github.io/content/en/blog/Cybersecurity/2024-10-08-installing-the-metasploit-framework-on-windows.md

 * **Disable Antivirus Software**: Before running the installer, temporarily disable any antivirus programs.
 This prevents them from mistakenly flagging Metasploit as malware.

-* **Disable Windows Firewall**: Go to Control Panel &gt; System and Security &gt; Windows Defender Firewall and turn off the firewall temporarily.
+* **Disable Windows Firewall**: Go to Control Panel > System and Security > Windows Defender Firewall and turn off the firewall temporarily.